Corruption in Iraq: Protests and political impacts

 In 2015, mass protests against corruption were observed in the capital Baghdad and in main large cities.
 Protesters were denouncing the low quality of public services as well as the regular power cuts the population suffers.
-They called for the authorities to take action, denouncing them as "corrupt" and "thiefs".
-The higher Shiite leader at the time, Grand Ayatollah Ali al-Sistani, even called for the Prime Minister Haider al-Abadi to take a strong stance against corruption.
+They called for the authorities to take action, denouncing them as "corrupt" and "thieves".
+The higher Shiite leader at the time, Grand Ayatollah Ali al-Sistani, even called for Prime Minister Haider al-Abadi to take a strong stance against corruption.
 These protests became occasional and were organized from time to time from 2015 until 2018.

 Iraqi dissatisfaction with corruption boiled over with large protests in 2018, and again in 2019 as part of ongoing protests, of which corruption in Iraq is one of the main causes, among several.

-Corruption in Iraq and subsequent ongoing protests of 2018 and 2019 resulted in then resignation of Prime Minister Adil Abdul Mahdi on November 30, 2019.
+Corruption in Iraq and subsequent ongoing protests of 2018 and 2019 resulted in the resignation of Prime Minister Adil Abdul Mahdi on November 30, 2019.
 He was replaced by Mustafa Al-Kadhimi in May 2020.

 A 2013 survey by Transparency International indicated that a majority of Iraqis were dissatisfied with the government's efforts in fighting corruption.
 In 2019, over 80% of Iraqis were concerned about worsening corruption at the highest levels of government.